 The Bureau of Financial Institutions is an agency within the Department of Professional and Financial Regulation and divided into two functional groups with the responsibility for coordination and development of each area delegated to a senior manager.
 The Deputy Superintendent, Examinations, supervises the Bureau's field examination staff, coordinates and monitors examinations and provides close supervision of problem institutions.
-The Deputy Superintendent, Research and Administration, is responsible for the development of the Bureau's database, bank monitoring systems, legislative and rulemaking activities, financial analyses, applications processing, consumer complaint resolutions, consumer outreach activities, and management of the office staff.
+The Deputy Superintendent, Research, Administration & Legal Affairs, is responsible for the development of the Bureau's database, bank monitoring systems, legislative and rulemaking activities, financial analyses, applications processing, consumer complaint resolutions, consumer outreach activities, and management of the office staff.

 The Examination Division is responsible for examining in the areas of safety and soundness, information systems, bank holding companies, trust services and compliance.
-The Examination Division is responsible for examining in the areas of safety and soundness, information systems, bank holding companies, trust services and compliance.
-During Fiscal Year 2012, 17 safety and soundness examinations and 48 specialized examinations (i.e., trust, compliance and information technology) were completed.
-In addition, 2 joint examinations were conducted with the FDIC.
+During Fiscal Year 2013, 18 safety and soundness examinations and 51 specialized examinations (i.e., trust, compliance, information technology, and visitations) were completed.
+In addition, two joint examinations were conducted with the federal regulators (one each with the FDIC and the FRB).
 A computer-based system also monitors bank performance between on-site visits.